Focus of work

-Bernd Rienhoff started studying chemistry at TU University at the department of chemistry and chemical biology in Oct.
+Bernd Rienhoff started studying chemistry at TU Dortmund at the department of chemistry and chemical biology in Oct.
 2017 and finished his bachelor thesis with the topic “Synthesis of xanthene-based pyrrole-functionalised ligands and investigation of their performance in hydroaminomethylation” in 2020.

 He continued with his master studies at TU Dortmund and received the “Deutschlandstipendium” scholarship first from RAG-Stiftung and then from BASF SE between Feb.
 2021 and Mar.
 2022.In 2022 he finished his master’s degree after three semesters with the thesis “Hydrocyanation by Enhanced Nickel-Lewis-Acid-Cooperativity Using BiPhePhos and Investigation of the Influence of Promoters” at the chair of Industrial Chemistry (TC).